Resident Meetings

 • Winter meeting

-Winter meeting
+Winter 2023

-25th January 2023
+25th January

 We focused on the growing list of unaddressed issues on the estate.
 Residents are having serious difficulty reporting issues.
 We collected experiences and updates to share with estate management and our local councillors, who made the Mayor of Hackney aware of the situation.
 Southern Housing has informed us that a formal complaint has been raised and they’re now working with United Living to improve the situation.
 We hope this will lead to an acceptable level of service and will continue to gather resident feedback.